zanjeel/Zanjeels-Data-Portfolio/index.md

 ## Work Experience

 * **Chair @ Data Science at Brunel London (Feb 2024 - Dec 2024)**
-  * Data Science Society at Brunel is a Leading Tech organisation increasing tech literacy amongst students.
+  * Data Science Society at Brunel is a Leading Tech organisation increasing data and tech literacy amongst students.
-  * Here I led weekly Programming sessions for 50+ students in a range of programming languages including C++, Python, R, SQL and more.
+  * Here I led weekly Programming sessions for 50+ students in a range of programming languages including Python, R, SQL and more.

 * **Developer Intern @ Risidio, London (Jan 2024 - Jun 2024)**